CrowdStrike/aws-verified-access/README.md

    --region us-west-2
    ```

-### 6. Create your AWS Verified Access Group
+### 6. Create an AWS Verified Access group

-In this step, you'll create your AWS Verified Access Group.
-Inside, you'll define a policy that will determine access based on the OIDC IdP, device posture, and other parameters provided by the AWS Verified Access service.
-For this guide, we'll create a policy document that checks that the client has the CrowdStrike agent installed, belongs to our CID, and has an overall ZTA score higher than 80.
+Define a policy that will determine access based on the OIDC IdP, device posture, and other parameters provided by the AWS Verified Access service.
+For this guide, we'll create a policy document that checks that the client has the CrowdStrike agent installed and has an overall ZTA score higher than 80.

 > Clients will need to successfully log into your Identity Provider before the policy document is evaluated.
 As such, any identity provider conditions you set in your policy document are evaluated on top of the successful login.